AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace/MentalIllnessesHistory.md

 Liar.
 So fucking liar.

-TO BE EVEN MORE PRECISE ABOUT WHAT I MEANT ABOUT "LIAR" IS THAT MY FATHER GENERATES EXPLANATION THAT SERVES THE MOMENT WITHOUT REGARDLESS IF THEY ARE TRUE OR NOT, AND THEN DISCARD THEM WHEN THEY STOP BEING USEFUL.
+TO BE EVEN MORE PRECISE ABOUT WHAT I MEANT ABOUT BY "LIAR": MY FATHER GENERATES EXPLANATION THAT SERVES THE MOMENT WITHOUT REGARDLESS IF THEY ARE TRUE OR NOT, AND THEN DISCARD THEM WHEN THEY STOP BEING USEFUL.

 At this point, I fucking rejected the offer to watch my schizophrenic younger brother in midnight out of anger.
 I then told my parents that is their problem since they did not fix my mental illness problem early hence I have no interest in helping them out.
 They can go fuck themselves taking care of my younger brother and stress about it.